cookiecutter-openedx/edx-oauth2-wordpress-backend/README.rst

 1. add this package to your project's requiremets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-include this repo in your project's requiremets.txt, or install it from the command line.
+add this package to your project's requiremets.txt, or install it from the command line.

 ..  code-block:: shell